Top Vertical Farming Companies in 2026

 Urban Crop Solutions

-Urban Crop Solutions designs and delivers turnkey vertical farming systems for commercial indoor food production.
-Its solutions combine stacked hydroponic environments, LED lighting, climate control, and software-driven farm management to enable predictable, year-round crop output.
+Urban Crop Solutions provides turnkey vertical farming systems for commercial indoor food production.
+Its solutions combine hydroponic growing environments, LED lighting, climate control, and software-driven management to enable predictable crop production.
+Rather than operating farms directly, it focuses on enabling enterprises, institutions, and governments to deploy vertical farms at scale.
+This standardized, data-driven approach positions it as an infrastructure provider for global indoor farming deployment.

 - Founder(s): Maarten Vandecruys, Frederic Bulcaen, and Franc Bogovic